D2G2Project/KGLinkPrediction/sudtirol/graphmaterialization/README.md

 ### Graph structure (WIP)
 The properties included in the graph are:
-- Classes of Points of Interest (POIs) e.g. Amenity, Shop, Tourism, etc.
+- rdf:type.
+Class of Points of Interest (POIs) e.g. Amenity, Shop, Tourism, etc.
+  - No distinction between OSM data structures such as nodes, ways and relations is made in the graph, as such they all use the same IRI template.
-- Co-occurrence relation between POIs
+- d2g2:covisit.
+Co-occurrence relation between POIs based on blog data
-- Region
-  - Municipalities of South Tyrol.
-The centroid of the osm_id geometry determines the region.
+- d2g2:locateAt.
+Location of the POI.
+The centroid of the osm_id geometry determines the location.
-- WIP - Additional properties
+  - Municipality boundaries of South Tyrol used for this analysis.
+- d2g2:borderBy.
+Two region entities that share the boundary.
+  - Tolerance of 50m is used to determine if two regions share a boundary.
+- d2g2:nearBy.
+Too region entities that are close to each other.
+  - We arbitrarily define close as being within 5 km of each other.
+No specific distance is provided in the original paper.
 - NOTE: Literal properties are not included in the graph e.g. name, description, etc.
-- No distinction between OSM data structures such as nodes, ways and relations is made in the graph, as such they all use the same IRI template.